What Does Nonprofit Mean for College Students?

 Southern New Hampshire University (SNHU), for example, reinvests its revenue based on the university's mission of expanding access to higher education to as many people as possible.
 That means developing high-quality educational programs ranging from traditional to online degree programs, competency-based programs, coursework only and more, designed to help learners transform their lives through education in a way that works best with their lives.

-It goes beyond program development and encompasses facilities and services provided to students on campus and supports throughout the entire learner experience including admission, financial aid, advising, learning resources and career services, among many other efforts.
+It goes beyond program development and encompasses facilities and services provided to students on campus and supports the entire global campus throughout the entire learner experience including admission, financial aid, advising, learning resources and career services, among many other efforts.

 Why Does It Matter to Students?